 From a Chinese medical perspective, such adhesion of the joint is viewed as Qi and Blood stasis, with possible dampness accumulation in the joint.
 When Qi stops moving and becomes static, locally circulating blood also stagnates.
 Blood stagnation is responsible for the sharp pain that is felt in the shoulder, weakness is to do with the Qi and damp stasis at the joint.
 Chronic pain and other chronic conditions in the body where stasis and lack of flow ensues tends to slow down recovery time and further complicate conditions and their rates of healing.
 Just like inflammation, Dampness, as it is termed in Chinese Medicine, can cause local swelling and the heavy type of sensation that often appears with most types of swelling.

 There are different stages of a Frozen shoulder.
-In the initial stage, it is, of course, easier to treat, as the joint capsule has not yet completely ceased.
-At a later stage, it becomes progressively more challenging as the range of movement is reduced as the soft tissues within the shoulder begin to adhere to each other.
-The muscles around the joint (rotator cuff muscles) begin to atrophies and muscle mass is lost.
+In the initial stage, it may be of easier to manage the pain, as the joint capsule has not yet completely ceased.
+At a later stage, it becomes progressively more challenging as the range of movement is reduced and as the soft tissues within the shoulder begin to adhere to each other.
+The muscles around the joint (rotator cuff muscles) begin to atrophy and muscle mass is lost.
 This becomes an apparent complication no matter what form of medicine you seek in helping shoulder rehabilitation.
-The earlier you seek treatment, the faster the resolution of the condition, no two ways about it.
+The earlier you seek treatment, the faster the likely resolution of the condition..